 Fortunately, Agile work physics gives us a means to forecast longer-term work.
 Of course, in order to forecast the work, estimation is required.
-In order to estimate, teams can use Agile story point physics, based on normalized estimating, and estimate larger initiatives at the Epic level, as Figure 2 illustrates.
+Agile teams can use story points, based on normalized estimating to forecast larger initiatives at the Epic level, as Figure 2 illustrates.

-Given these estimates, a knowledge of ART velocities, and some sense of the capacity allocation that can be provided to the new initiative, the business can then play out a what-if analysis, as Figure 3 illustrates.
+Given the story points, a knowledge of ART velocities, and some sense of the capacity allocation that can be provided to new initiatives, the business can then play out a what-if analysis, as Figure 3 illustrates.

 As a result, the Lean-Agile enterprise strives to establish the right amount of visibility, alignment, and commitment, while enabling the right amount of flexibility.
 The correct balance can be obtained via a willingness to convert long-term commitment to forecasts and to continually reevaluate priorities and business value, as needs dictate, at each PI boundary.